-Ph.D. programme in Applied Linguistics extend over a minimum period of two years from the date of confirmation of admission.
+Ph.D. programme in Applied Linguistics extends over a minimum period of two years from the date of confirmation of admission.
 The nature of the course is tailor-made to cater to the specific requirements pertaining to the research interests of each individual research scholar.
-The course comprises of four papers spread over minimum of 2 semesters and submission of a dissertation on an approved topic by the Centre.
-All the students necessarily need to fulfill the UGC requirements for the successful completion of the programme.
+The course comprises of four papers spread over a minimum of 2 semesters and submission of a dissertation on an approved research theme by the Centre.
+All the students necessarily need to fulfil the UGC requirements for the successful completion of the programme.

-Ph.D. programme in Translation Studies extend over a minimum period of two years from the date of confirmation of admission.
+Ph.D. programme in Translation Studies extends over a minimum period of two years from the date of confirmation of admission.
 The nature of the course is tailor-made to cater to the specific requirements pertaining to the research interests of each individual research scholar.
-The course comprises of four papers spread over minimum of 2 semesters and submission of a dissertation on an approved topic by the Centre.
+The course comprises of four papers spread over a minimum of 2 semesters and submission of a dissertation on an approved research theme by the Centre.
 All the students necessarily need to fulfill the UGC requirements for the successful completion of the programme.

-The pattern of the question paper for the entrance examination 2014 shall be as follows:
+The pattern of the question paper for the entrance examination 2016 shall be as follows:

-(A) M.A. in Applied Linguistics (100 marks)
+(A) M.A. in Applied Linguistics (100 marks):